ta241003/Web-Project/README.md

 # run demo with database and localhost

-fix navbar, do more pages.
-do go up button
+fix navbar, do more pages. (gallery) do go up button